Smoothstack Lawsuit: Beware of Unlawful Wage Scheme and Employment Contracts

 Additionally, the lawsuit claims that Smoothstack failed to pay employees properly during their initial training periods.

-Plaintiffs allege that the company violated the Fair Labor Standards Act (FLSA) by not compensating them for their time spent training.
+According to court documents, plaintiffs allege that the company violated the Fair Labor Standards Act (FLSA) by not compensating them for their time spent training.
 Additionally, they only paid minimum wage during gaps between client placements, despite requiring employees to remain on standby.

 These allegations have attracted regulatory attention, with the Federal Trade Commission (FTC) reviewing the fairness of TRAPs in employment contracts.